dhillonfarms/randomCode/networking.md

 - Lambda Edge:
   - Can run code closer to the users to improve performance and reduce latency in response to the events generated by CDN.
   - Can be used to authenticate and authorize users for premium content and filtering out unauthorized requests before these reach your origin infrastructure.
 For example, lambda function can be triggered to authorize each viewer request by calling authentication and user management services such as Cognito.
+- You can use geo restriction, also known as geo blocking, to prevent users in specific geographic locations from accessing content that you’re distributing through a CloudFront web distribution.
+Use the CloudFront geo restriction feature.
+Use this option to restrict access to all of the files that are associated with a distribution and to restrict access at the country level.Use a third-party geolocation service.
+Use this option to restrict access to a subset of the files that are associated with a distribution or to restrict access at a finer granularity than the country level.

 ### Network Security, Risk and Compliance